Rohland/barky/README.md

   vary-by: [za,us,gb]
   path: ./my-script.sh # the vary-by params are passed into the script as arguments, i.e. ./script.sh $1 $2
   responseType: json
+  identifier: id
   triggers:
-  - match: .* # catch all (you can match on the vary-by value here (identifier is pipe delimited for more than one))
+  - match: .* # catch all (you can match on the identifier field in the result set, and if missing or not set, the vary-by value will be used here (identifier is pipe delimited if multipart))
     rules:
       - expression: "exitCode !== 0"
         message: "Script failed with exit code {{exitCode}}"